sushiswap/sushi-docs/docs/Developers/Sushiswap/MasterChef.md

 ) internal
 ```

-Internal function to be used just in case of rounding error that causes pool to
+Internal function to be used in case of rounding error that causes pool to
 not have enough SUSHI.

 #### Parameters